Clickatell offers dedicated short codes in South Africa.

 In addition to the general best practices, it is best practice in South Africa to offer the recipient a free method to opt-out of your list.

 It is recommended that you identify your company name in the body of your message, since it is not possible to receive a message from a short code in South Africa but only from the associated long numbers as per network regulations.

 For insurance-driven marketing programs, a reverse billed short code is recommended by the Insurance Ombudsman due to the fact that the mobile subscriber needs to have a free opt-out message.
 Please contact our sales team for more information on a reverse billed short codes.

 The Mobile Marketing Association provides some useful trends and best practices for marketing to consumers via mobile.

 The Independent Communications Authority of South Africa (ICASA) is the official regulator of the South African communications, broadcasting, and postal services sectors.

-We’ve created a quick overview of SMS regulations and restriction in South Africa, that may be applicable to your short code.
+We’ve created a quick overview of SMS regulations and restrictions in South Africa that may be applicable to your short code.

 Clickatell is also a member of the Wireless Application Service Providers’ Association (WASPA) and we are bound by their code of conduct.

 Activate SMS as a channel and apply for a short code from within your account